Jingpo language

-The ethnic Jingpho (or Kachin) are the primary speakers of Jingpho language, numbering approximately 900,000 speakers.
-The Turung of Assam in India speak a Jingpho dialect with many Assamese loanwords, called Singpho.
+Jinghpaw is written using a modified Latin alphabet; a Burmese alphabet is used by some speakers, but it has largely been phased out.
+Jinghpaw syllable finals can consist of vowels, nasals, or oral stops.

-Jingpho syllable finals can consist of vowels, nasals or oral stops.
+The Turung of Assam in India speak a Jingpo dialect with many Assamese loanwords, called Singpho, which shares 50% lexical similarity with Jinghpaw.

 Dialects

-There are at least 16 Jingphoish (Kachinic) varieties (Kurabe 2014:59).
+There are at least 16 Jingpoish (Kachinic) varieties (Kurabe 2014:59).
 The demographic and location information listed below is drawn from Kurabe (2014).
-Standard Jingpho and Nkhum are the best described varieties, whereas the Jingphoish varieties of India have been recently documented by Stephen Morey.
-Jingphoish varieties in northern Kachin State remain little described.
+Standard Jingpo and Nkhum are the best described varieties, whereas the Jingpoish varieties of India have been recently documented by Stephen Morey.
+Jingpoish varieties in northern Kachin State remain little described.

 The Ethnologue lists Duleng (Dalaung, Dulong), Dzili (Jili), Hkaku (Hka-Hku), and Kauri (Gauri, Guari, Hkauri).
 According to the Ethnologue, Dzili might be a separate language, whereas Hkaku and Kauri are only slightly different.

-Other underdescribed Jingphoish varieties include Mungji and Zawbung.
-Shanke is a recently described language closely related to Jingpho, although its speakers identify themselves as Naga.
+Other underdescribed Jingpoish varieties include Mungji and Zawbung.
+Shanke is a recently described language closely related to Jingpo, although its speakers identify themselves as Naga.